-- Associations may consider dividing games into shorter playing periods rather than halves to allow for extra breaks. - Coaches may consider alternative training times and venues during hot weather. - Remember, even five minutes rest can cause a significant reduction in core temperatures. - It is important to consider the welfare of officials, as well as players.

-4. Time of Day

-Avoid the hottest part of the day (usually 11 am-3 pm).
-Scheduling events outside this time should be a consideration throughout any summer competition, training or event, regardless of the temperature.

-5. Local Environment

-- Radiant heat from surfaces such as black asphalt or concrete can exacerbate hot conditions. - The type of exercise surface and the amount of sunlight vary significantly with different sporting activities and therefore must be analysed for each individual sport. - An air-conditioned indoor venue will provide less of a problem.
-A hot indoor venue or an outside venue without shade cannot be considered an acceptable environment. - Airflow should be considered, including fans in change rooms or appropriately placed.

-Remember, air movement decreases heat stress.
-However, a following wind can increase problems for runners or cyclists by actually reducing air movement.
+- Associations may consider dividing games into shorter playing periods rather than halves to allow for extra breaks. - Coaches may consider alternative training times and venues during hot weather. - Remember, even five minutes rest can cause a significant reduction in core temperatures. - It is important to consider the welfare of officials, as well as players. - Time of Day - Avoid the hottest part of the day (usually 11 am-3 pm).
+Scheduling events outside this time should be a consideration throughout any summer competition, training or event, regardless of the temperature. - Local Environment - Radiant heat from surfaces such as black asphalt or concrete can exacerbate hot conditions. - The type of exercise surface and the amount of sunlight vary significantly with different sporting activities and therefore must be analysed for each individual sport. - An air-conditioned indoor venue will provide less of a problem.
+A hot indoor venue or an outside venue without shade cannot be considered an acceptable environment. - Airflow should be considered, including fans in change rooms or appropriately placed. - Remember, air movement decreases heat stress.
+However, a following wind can increase problems for runners or cyclists by actually reducing air movement. - As in accordance with BWF Competition guidelines, temperature and humidity should be recorded every two hours.
+If considered to be unsafe then competition should be ceased until such time as it is safe to continue.